-- · current I-20

-- current visa

-- receipt/approval notice from United States

-Citizenship and Immigration Services (USCIS)

-- any legal documents pertaining to immigration status
+- current I-20 - · current visa - receipt/approval notice from United States Citizenship and Immigration Services (USCIS) - · any legal documents pertaining to immigration status for classes and enroll at the University.

-For those seeking an initial F-1 student visa, once the above steps have been completed and the student has been accepted, the University will issue an I-20 form for the students to use in obtaining an F-1 student visa.
-Students who are citizens of a country other than the United States of America (USA) must fold the F-1 visa in order to register for classes and enroll at the University.
 Persons who have entered the United States on a visitor's visa must convert it to an F-1 visa before the University will consider admission.
 A SEVIS fee of \$200 must be paid in addition to the visa application fee.
 International students on academic or disciplinary probation at another institution, or who have been dismissed from another institution, are not considered for admission.